Totteridge

 Totteridge is a residential area and former village in the London Borough of Barnet, England.
 It is a mixture of suburban development and open land (including some farmland) situated 8 miles (13 km) north north-west of Charing Cross.
 It is part of the Whetstone postal district (N20).

-It gives its name to a ward in the borough and to the St Andrew, Totteridge ecclesiastical parish of the Diocese of St Albans.
+It gives its name to the St Andrew, Totteridge ecclesiastical parish of the Diocese of St Albans.
+It is part of the Totteridge and Woodside ward.